 - Without a lawsuit, you have nothing more than a breach of agreement.

-- “Chew first, ask questions later.”
+- “Shoot first, ask questions later.”
 Take action.

 - At our firm, we focus on litigation.
 However, we have a staff member who specializes in corporate compliance.
 We make a fair assessment of individual liabilities even though you’re doing business as a corporation.